avnast/vr-recover/README.md

 replicated data.

 **NO WARRANTIES!!!** Tested only with vSphere 6.5u1 + vSphere Replication 8.1

+Limitations:
+* **replication must be performed without quiescing**
+* VM disk configuration and NVRAM must not be changed between recovery points (is it possible anyway?)

 Usage:

 `python vr-recover.py <folder with replicated VM data>`